ChaseElander/ENGL460-Project/Scenes.md

 ## Bathroom

-this would then only lead you to the [[main room]] but the people that chose this path might learn some special clue from the bathroom that could help them with identifyin the killer
+this would then only lead you to the [[main room]] but the people that chose this path might learn some special clue from the bathroom that could help them with identifying the killer